 Selective reporting (reporting bias) Unclear risk There is insufficient information to permit judgement.
 Other bias Low risk The study appears to be free of other sources of bias.

+Mazurkevich 2013

-Mazurkevich 2013 Methods Randomised control trial.
-Participants sumption of calcium (< 600 mg/day) 72 pregnant women with physiological pregnancy aged 18-35 with low alimentary con- sumption of calcium (< 600 mg/day) who attended to Moscow State University of medicine and dentistry, department of obstetrics and gynaecology.
-(Latitude: 55.7500° N, 37.6167° E) Interventions of calcium carbonate and 200 IU of Outcomes circulation Infant: fetal-placental circulation, i dopplerometry Infant: fetal-placental circulation, intrauterine growth retardation, assessed by Notes Total dose of supplementary vitamin D during pregnancy: 56,000 IU or less IU; start of supplementation: 20 weeks of pregnancy, or more; pre-gestational BMI (kg/m2): unknown/mixed; supplementation scheme/regimen: daily; skin pigmentation based on Fitzpatrick skin tone chart (Fitzpatrick 1988): mixed/ unknown; latitude: north of the Tropic of Cancer; season at the start of pregnancy: mixed/unknown.
+Methods Randomised control trial.
+Participants 72 pregnant women with physiological pregnancy aged 18-35 with low alimentary consumption of calcium (< 600 mg/day) who attended to Moscow State University of medicine and dentistry, department of obstetrics and gynaecology.
+(Latitude: 55.7500° N, 37.6167° E) Interventions Participants were randomly assigned to 1 of 2 groups: group 1 (n = 43): 1250 mg of calcium carbonate and 200 IU of vitamin D (cholecalciferol-D3) from the second pregnancy trimester until term, in 2 takes a day; group 2 (n = 29): did not undergo the intended preventive measures Health worker cadre: not reported.
+Outcomes Maternal: resistance of uterine arteries, resistance of umbilical arteries, uterine-placental circulation Infant: fetal-placental circulation, intrauterine growth retardation, assessed by dopplerometry Laboratory method used for assessment of vitamin D concentrations: not assessed Notes Total dose of supplementary vitamin D during pregnancy: 56,000 IU or less IU; start of supplementation: 20 weeks of pregnancy, or more; pre-gestational BMI (kg/m2): unknown/mixed; supplementation scheme/regimen: daily; skin pigmentation based on Fitzpatrick skin tone chart (Fitzpatrick 1988): mixed/unknown; latitude: north of the Tropic of Cancer; season at the start of pregnancy: mixed/unknown.
 Source of funding: not reported.